Unveiling the Risks of NFT Promotion Scams: Abstract

 \section{Abstract}

-The popularity and hype around purchasing digital assets such as art, video, and music in the form of Non-fungible tokens (NFTs) has rapidly made them a lucrative investment opportunity, with NFT-based sales surpassing \$25B in 2021 alone.
-However, the volatility and scarcity of NFTs, combined with the general lack of familiarity with the technical aspects of this ecosystem, encourage the spread of several scams.
-The success of an NFT is majorly impacted by its online \textit{virality}.
-There have been sparse reports about scammers emulating this \textit{virality} by either promoting their fraudulent NFT projects on social media or imitating other popular NFT projects.
-This paper presents a longitudinal analysis of 439 unique Twitter accounts that consistently promote fraudulent NFT collections through giveaway competitions and 1,028 NFT phishing attacks.
+\sayak{Change: Rewritten to focus on findings} The rapid growth in popularity and hype surrounding digital assets such as art, video, and music in the form of non-fungible tokens (NFTs) has made them a lucrative investment opportunity, with NFT-based sales surpassing \$25B in 2021 alone.
+However, the volatility and general lack of technical understanding of the NFT ecosystem have led to the spread of various scams.
+The success of an NFT heavily depends on its online virality.
+As a result, creators use dedicated promotion services to drive engagement to their projects on social media websites, such as Twitter.
+However, these services are also utilized by scammers to promote fraudulent projects that attempt to steal users' cryptocurrency assets, thus posing a major threat to the ecosystem of NFT sales.

-Our findings indicate that most accounts interacting with these promotions are bots, which can rapidly increase the popularity of the fraudulent NFT collections by inflating their likes, followers, and retweet counts.
-This leads to significant engagement from real users, who then proceed to invest in the scams.
-On the other hand, we identify two novel attack vectors which are utilized by NFT phishing scams to steal funds and digital assets from the victim's wallet.
-We also identify several gaps in the prevalent anti-phishing ecosystem by evaluating the performance of popular anti-phishing blocklists and security tools against NFT phishing attacks.
-We utilize our findings to develop a machine learning classifier that can automatically detect NFT phishing scams at scale.
+In this paper, we conduct a longitudinal study of 439 promotion services (accounts) on Twitter that have collectively promoted 823 unique NFT projects through giveaway competitions over a period of two months.
+Our findings reveal that more than 36\% of these projects were fraudulent, comprising of phishing, rug pull, and pre-mint scams.
+We also found that a majority of accounts engaging with these promotions (including those for fraudulent NFT projects) are bots that artificially inflate the popularity of the fraudulent NFT collections by increasing their likes, followers, and retweet counts.
+This manipulation results in significant engagement from real users, who then invest in these scams.
+We also identify several shortcomings in existing anti-scam measures, such as blocklists, browser protection tools, and domain hosting services, in detecting NFT-based scams.
+We utilize our findings to develop a machine learning classifier tool that was able to proactively detect 382 new fraudulent NFT projects on Twitter.